Who are we?

-Tony and Di have been building grassroots tourism for decades.
+Tony and Di have been creating grassroots tourism for decades.
 Tony led the British first ascent of Norway’s unclimbed Troll Wall in 1965.
 He co-founded climbing company Troll and created the climbing sit harness design still used today.
-In 1984, Tony and Di’s team discovered then developed climbing and trekking in Wadi Rum, helped by Rum’s Zalabieh Bedouin.
+In 1984, Tony and Di’s team discovered then developed climbing and trekking in Wadi Rum, helped by Rum’s Zalabia Bedouin.
 Exploration of Jordan’s trekking, canyoning, climbing and caving culminated in their initiation of the award winning Jordan Trail.
 They also climbed in Sinai and the Red Sea Mountains in the 1990s.
 Their books include climbing and trekking guides, Tony’s award-winning Troll Wall and his autobiography, Quest into the Unknown.
 They are a source of advice to the RSMTA and we hope will scout parts of the route in the future.

 Originally from the Czech Republic, Martina has spent most of the last decade working in different parts of Europe and the Middle East.
 An Arabic speaker, she worked at the Embassy of the Czech Republic in Cairo, before switching to Holland to manage projects for SPARK; a charity supporting access to education for refugees.
 Her entry to the world of trails came in 2015, when she managed a World Bank grant assigned for Masar Ibrahim Al Khalal: a long-distance hiking trail in Palestine.
 She also worked on developing the Sinai Trail and a new trail in Saudi Arabia.
 Martina's focus is on growing tourism projects that focus ownership firmly in the hands of local communities.
 She helped strengthen the ownership body of the Red Sea Mountain Trail and gives ongoing advice.

 Sara was born in Hurghada and grew up on the doorstep of the Red Sea Mountains.
-Nevertheless, it was not until the inaugural hike of the Red Sea Mountain Trail in 2019 that she walked the mountains of her hometown.
-Sara is a medical doctor - working in Alexandria - and alongside hiking, she competes as a tri-athelete in events across Egypt.
-She is raising the profile of the Red Sea a wider community of volunteers around the Red Sea Mountain Trail in Hurghada.
-She is currently helping us develop a first-aid training programme for Bedouin guides and is working on developing the route for trail running events.
-Sara hopes the trail can benefit her hometown, creating a new tourism industry that shows Egypt's beauty to the world, whilst supporting its Bedouin communities.
+Nevertheless, it was not until the inaugural hike of the Red Sea Mountain Trail in 2019 that she first walked the mountains of her hometown.
+Sara is a medical doctor who works today for Medecins Sans Frontiers in Cairo and alongside hiking, she competes as a tri-athelete in events across Egypt.
+Sara sometimes joins hikes as a volunteer doctor, she advises the Red Sea Mountain Trail on all medical and safety issues.
+Since her first hike in 2019 Sara has gone on to walk most parts of the Red Sea Mountain Trail and to summit its highest peaks several times each.
+She hopes the trail will help show the beauty of her hometown to the world and grow a kind of tourism that can support its communities.